Helen Dewar

-Helen Dewar (August 7, 1936–November 4, 2006) was a reporter for more than 40-years.
+Helen Dewar (August 7, 1936 – November 4, 2006) was an American journalist and reporter for more than 40-years.
 She worked for The Washington Post, rising through the ranks to cover the United States Senate for a quarter of a century (1979–2004).
 Dewar worked for the Northern Virginia Sun from 1958–1961 covering education.

 Dewar was the First female winner of the Everett McKinley Dirksen Award for Distinguished Reporting of Congress.
 David Broder, political pundit and longtime political columnist at the Post, called Dewar "one of the best reporters I ever knew."
 The last story written by her to be published in the Post on January 20, 2005, predicted that President George W. Bush would have difficulties having his legislative agenda enacted by Congress.

 Background and education

 Helen Dewer, was born in Stockton, California, on August 7, 1936, to Herbert Duncan and Gertrude (Howland) Dewar.
 Her father, born in Belgium, was an attorney and a walnut farmer.
 Dewar graduated from the Katherine Branson School and then attended Stanford University, graduating in 1957 with a degree in political science.
 She worked as a reporter and editor, at the college newspaper, the Stanford Daily.
 After graduation, she spent time as a public affairs intern, at the CORO Foundation, in San Francisco.